 Beals Elementary School

-- Beals Elementary School's student population of 59 students has grown by 18% over five school years.
+- Beals Elementary School's student population of 63 students has declined by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-8|